InserirAquiNome/crypto/full_node.md

 This is a setup of a bitcoin full node running on a RPi3 hardware.
 I run other nodes but this is my first bitcoin full node on an ARM machine.

-My RPi3 run a Linux OS, without X.
+My RPi3 run a Linux OS, without X. This even make the cost of running this node lower.
+I don't need a software license because Linux is Free Open Source Software (FOSS).
+ And bitcoin is also FOSS.

-I use it through SSH.
+And I access my node through SSH.

 ## Software - Download the client